- What are my Options if I am a Settlement Class Member?

 - What products are at issue in the Settlement?

-- What if I’m still not sure if I’m included in the Settlement Class?
+- What if I’m still not sure if I’m included in the

 - What are the benefits of the Settlement?